blog76/outstatic_blogs/outstatic/content/ai-tools/create-a-disney-pixar-dog-style-animation-for-free.md

 ### **Step 5: Generate and Experiment**

-Generate video and experiment with prompts and settings for desired result.
+Generate a video and experiment with prompts and settings for the desired results.
 Adjust camera movement and guidance scale for fine-tuning animation.

 ### **Step 6: Download the Video**